-Emnebeskrivelse STV1212 Nuclear Weapons and International Conflict
+STV1212 Nuclear Weapons and International Conflict

 Course content

 Nuclear weapons pose an enduring challenge to international security and stability.
 In this class, students will examine the nuclear strategies of different nuclear weapons states, ranging from small states to the most powerful states in the international system.
-Students will study basic theories about how nuclear weapons affect international relations and conflict, and why nuclear weapons states adopt different strategies.
+Students will study basic theories about how nuclear weapons affect international relations and how they may conflict between states, and why nuclear weapons states adopt different strategies.
 Delving inside the state, we will examine how perception and bias affects how decision-makers seek to operationalize these strategies.

 This interactive class is organized around three thematic clusters:

-the nuclear revolution
+the effect of nuclear weapons on international politics and conflict

-national nuclear strategies
+nuclear strategy in theory and practice

-crisis stability.
+Strategic stability.

 Students will use theoretical and empirical approaches, as well as simulations and applied analyses, in studying these issues.
 Students will be exposed to practitioner perspectives in analyzing how states seek to tackle the risks of a nuclear arms race in Europe.
 They will explore the dynamics of crisis escalation through a simulation exercise based on a nuclear crisis in northern Norway in 1995.